 You can host your content library using Google Docs or Sharepoint, an internal wiki, in your CRM, or in a sales enablement platform.

 However, some types of sales content can have much longer lifecycles.
-Here's a couple of examples:
+Here are a couple of examples:

-Case studies are the most critical pieces of content in the sales rep's content library.
-Most prospects need some kind of 'proof' before they decide to buy, and case studies provide this.
+Case studies are the most critical content in the sales rep's sales asset library.
+Most prospects need some 'proof' before they decide to buy, and case studies provide this.

 Create email templates

 Email is the most effective way for sales reps to connect with potential and existing customers.
 But many sales reps spend hours agonising over their email copy.
-What they need is standardised email templates, directly accessible from their inbox, that can be adjusted depending on the recipient and sent quickly.
-Having templates like these in place will dramatically increase sales reps' productivity and satisfaction.
+They need standardised email templates, directly accessible from their inbox, that can be adjusted depending on the recipient and sent quickly.
+Templates like these will dramatically increase sales reps' productivity and satisfaction.

 If you're just getting started with sales enablement, find out what content you should focus on in our article, The best sales enablement content to prioritise.

 Ten years ago, sales were a manual business.
 Today, the reality is very different.
 Processes that were once manual can now be automated, which means sales reps can reach more prospects and speed up the sales cycle.

 These are a few examples of ways you can use automation to impact your sales process positively: